numist/Diffing-Explorations/Documents/Performance Analysis.md

 The Genes alphabet uses frequences of 25% `"A"`, 25% `"C"`, 25% `"G"`, and 25% `"T"`.

 Very similar to the Binary tests, but with `club` showing more of an advantage as n-gram testing becomes more useful given the larger alphabet.
-Diff size is still significantly regressed for shuffled collection tests due to tiny alphabet.
+Diff size is still significantly regressed for shuffled collection tests due to the tiny alphabet.

 ```
 ================================= club/myers =================================